djheru/reviews-api-sentiment-workflow/README.md

 In our application, we will use a Lambda function to generate a ULID as an identifier for the review and sentiment analysis workflow.

+### Save Data in DynamoDB Directly from Step Function

+AWS Step Functions have the ability to directly invoke several other AWS services, without needing to use a user-provided Lambda or other compute.
+For example, Step Functions can include a task that performs such actions as:

+- Triggering a CodeBuild job
+- Calling an API Gateway endpoint
+- Running an ECS Task
+- Creating an SQS message or SNS notification
+- Triggering a separate Step Function
+- Placing an EventBridge event on the event bus
+- CRUD operations on DynamoDB records

+In our application, we will use Step Functions tasks to write the review, sentiment, and ID to a DynamoDB table.

+The Table's partition key will be the review ID, and it will contain attributes storing the review text and the sentiment value (POSITIVE, NEGATIVE, NEUTRAL, MIXED)

+The Table will also include a GSI (Global Secondary Index) that uses the sentiment value as the partition key.
+This is possible because GSIs do not require that the partition key be a unique value.
+This allows us to support "get reviews by sentiment" searches, which we will be using in the GraphQL queries

 This is a blank project for TypeScript development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.